Ticker

 • "One event does not determine who I am or my self-value."

-• "I have previously succeeded - I can achieve again and move forward."
+• "I have succeeded before - and I can succeed again and move forward."

 When you differentiate the setback with seeing it as temporary, rather than personal, it builds your confidence at a faster rate.